Why More Africans are Relocating to Regional Australia | Time to Pack & MOVE!

 Regional Australia faces skilled labour shortages across various sectors, from healthcare and engineering to agriculture and education.
 Initiatives like the Skilled Occupation List prioritise occupations in high demand, potentially easing visa pathways for skilled African professionals.
 Additionally, entrepreneurial opportunities often flourish in regional areas, with lower startup costs and government support programs like the Regional Startup Fund fostering innovation.

 But that is not all.
 Africans find it incredibly hard to obtain employment in big cities such as Melbourne, Sydney and Brisbane.
 Although most are highly qualified and experienced, bringing international work experience from the US, UK, Canada, South Africa, Kenya, Egypt, Uganda and other African countries, they are expected to have “local experience”.
-What that actually means is that, irrespective of their abilities, they must begin from the bottom until a “local” person, usually a younger manager, is confident of their conduct and can vouch for them.
+That means that, irrespective of their abilities, they must begin from the bottom until a “local” person, usually a younger manager, is confident of their conduct and can vouch for them.

 Top on the most endangered list of African migrants are the Sudanese, a few years ago labelled African Gangs, with devastating consequences.
-Tall, dark-skinned and highly visible, they have been a target which has damaged their brand and employability.
+Tall, dark-skinned and highly visible, they have been a target, which has damaged their brand and employability.

-Much as some people would like to deny, discrimination against Africans is rampant however the calculus changes in regional cities as there is a big shortage of manpower and employers are constantly trying to find new employees.
+Much as some people would like to deny, discrimination against Africans is rampant; however, the calculus changes in regional cities as there is a big shortage of manpower and employers are constantly trying to find new employees.
 It is probably logical that Africans are migrating to regional Australia to take up such jobs.

 2. The cost of living

-Let’s face it, big city living can come with a hefty price tag.
+First, big city living can come with a hefty price tag.
 The cost of transport, food, child care and rent are high.
 In contrast to regional Australia, the cost of living is significantly lower, making it easier to stretch your income further.
 Housing affordability is a major draw, with median house prices in regional centres like Toowoomba, Ballarat, and Wagga Wagga being a fraction of those in Sydney or Melbourne.

 Furthermore, government incentives like regional migration grants can provide additional financial support for those choosing to relocate.